Muhammad-Daud-0/Shop-Sphere/README.md

 MERN Stack Semester Project

-Add node modules in the server and my-project.
+Add node modules in the server and client.
+Run the server by npm start / npx nodemon.
+Run the client by npm run dev.